Creating a channel

 - Select the New channel link below the list of configured channels.
 You can also right-click on Process Channels and select New Channel (or New Group to create a channel within it), or you can select Color Factory > New Channel.
-The New Channel wizard starts and you can set the basic channel properties.

 - Enter a name for the channel.
 Ideally, select a name that briefly explains the intended processing of the channel.
 If you would like to clone an existing channel or make a new channel that only slightly modifies an existing channel, you can choose to copy the entire range of settings from another channel to the new channel.
 Select Next.

 - In the dialog that opens, select an input folder for the new channel.
 By default, Color Factory will suggest placing the input and output folders within the global image base folder, but you can choose any folder that the server can access.
 To use the same input folder and options as already in use by another channel (in which case Color Factory will process the input file in both channels before removing it from the input folder), select This channel uses the input folder and options from another channel.
 Select Next.

 Note: When using an input folder on an NTFS disk (either through a local drive connection or through a share) Color Factory receives notifications from the file system when a new file arrives in its channels.
 This feature is available only using local access to NTFS drives OR by monitoring network shared folders over the SMB protocol.
 If your storage solution does not support sending file system notifications over SMB you will need to configure Color Factory to scan the input folders at regular intervals.